-Dr. Beth Marquis is an Associate Professor in the Arts & Science Program and the School of the Arts.
-Since joining the Arts & Science program in 2012-13, she has taught, co-taught, or coordinated a range of classes, including ARTSSCI 1B03 / Writing, ARTSSCI 1C03 / Inquiry: Global Challenges, ARTSSCI 3B03 / Technology and Society I, ARTSSCI 3F03 / Experiential Project in Teaching and Learning, ARTSSCI 4CB3 / Education Inquiry, and ARTSSCI 4CP3 / Media Inquiry.
-She also teaches courses in Theatre & Film Studies within the School of the Arts, and previously served as Associate Director (Research) at the MacPherson Institute.
+Dr. Beth Marquis is the Director of the Arts & Science program and an Associate Professor in the Arts & Science Program and the School of the Arts.
+Since joining Arts & Science in 2012-13, she has taught, co-taught, or coordinated a range of classes, including ARTSSCI 1B03 / Writing, ARTSSCI 1C06 / Global Challenges Inquiry, ARTSSCI 3B03 / Technology and Society I, ARTSSCI 3F03 / Experiential Project in Teaching and Learning, ARTSSCI 4CB3 / Education Inquiry, and ARTSSCI 4CP3 / Media Inquiry.
+She has also taught courses in Theatre & Film Studies within the School of the Arts, and previously served as Associate Director (Research) at the MacPherson Institute.